PaulHazelden/webdown/docs/jh-overview.md

 * "M"
 * Zero or more member User References

 At present, we are not thinking of enabling a Group to include other Groups as a members.
 If the Groups take off, this would probably be appreciated, but it significantly increases the conceptual complexity.

-As a compromise, perhaps we enable two kinds of Group: one (a 'User Group') which contains only Users, and one (a 'Group Group') which can contain both Users and User Groups.
+As a compromise, perhaps we enable two kinds of Group: one (a 'User Group') which can be set up by a User and  contains only Users, and one (a 'Group Group') which can only be set up by a System Administrator, to ensure that it does not create any circular references, and can contain both Users and User Groups.

 ### Tag Index

-(Need to give this a bit more thought.)
+We probably need to give this a bit more thought, but as a start...

+All the Tags starting with the same letter will be in alphabetic sequence within a single fle.
+In those files, the tag will be followed by a list of Pages pointed to by that Tag, and ideitified by the Internal Reference (or possibly Page ID).

 ## Money